Parks and Recreation

 Mission Statement

-The mission of the Berlin Parks and Recreation Department is to provide high quality leisure time services and facilities to the residents of Berlin and surrounding communities.
-This is accomplished through departmental programs and services, as well as the preservation and improvement of the local environment.
+The mission of the Berlin Parks Department is to provide safe, clean facilities to the residents of Berlin and visitors.

-We offer a variety of things to enjoy, with some subject to weather and/or seasonal opening and closing:
+We offer a variety of activities to enjoy, with some subject to weather and/or seasonal opening and closing:

 • Parks